Alzymologist/metadata-offline-project/milestone_1.md

 ## 1.1.
 Publish refined requirements for protocol

-TODO
+The general idea is to send metadata as modular blocks (**metadata units**) along with their hashes as proofs of their authenticity from hot device to cold device; in cold device hashes should be included into signature so that the chain consensus would be checking validity of metadata as seen by cold device.

-All metadata blocks should be atomic hashable objects with their hashes presented in arbitrary order.
+- All metadata units should be atomic hashable objects with their hashes presented in arbitrary order.

+- Metadata could be sent in several subsets that could be overlapping and/or sent several times in arbitrary order

-Hash function should be already in Substrate/cold device codebase
+- Hash function should be already in Substrate/cold device codebase

-Hash function should be cryptographically strong.
+- Hash function should be cryptographically strong.

-Ordering of metadata blocks should be performed based on their content.
+- Ordering of metadata blocks should be performed based on their content.

-Various levels of metadata stripping should be available per decision of cold device design.
+- Various levels of metadata stripping should be available per decision of cold device design.

-Unused variants should be stripped from enum-like objects.
+- Unused variants should be stripped from enum-like objects.
+Note: maybe it could be avoided?

 Note that it follows that each metadata unit would be hashed with `blake2` or `blake3`